Sewing Buddha’s Robe

-Temple priest, Hogetsu Laurie Belzer, is our sewing teacher and is available for inquiries about sewing practice.
+Sangha member Wade Wheatley is our sewing instructor and is available for inquiries about sewing practice.

 Please note: There is a materials fee for rakusu sewing.
-Additionally, donations to one’s Dharma Teacher/Preceptor, Temple and the Sewing Teacher are encouraged for those receiving ordination.
+Additionally, donations to one’s Dharma Teacher/Preceptor, Temple and the Sewing Instructor are encouraged for those receiving ordination.

 Buddha’s Robe is Sewn.
 The history and practice of sewing and wearing the robe in our tradition is chronicled by Berkeley Zen Center sewing teacher, Jean Selkirk.